AmolAgrawal1228/tranquillo-mobile/README.md

 **Hello everyone**!
-This is a readme file in order to make sure that code that is pushed to master is good code!
+This is a readme file to make sure that the code that is pushed to the master is good!

 1. Make sure that code is **working** (no errors, warnings, or console.logs)
 2. **Clean your code** (No big blocks of comments, no single line comments, no files that are not being used)

-If code does not satisfy any of these requirements, the commit will be **rejected and reverted** and you may lose your code.
-So, make sure that good code is committed to master, and code that you are working on is commited to your branch.
+If the code does not satisfy any of these requirements, the commit will be **rejected and reverted** and you may lose your code.
+So, make sure that good code is committed to  master, and the code that you are working on is committed to your branch.

 HOW TO MAKE YOUR OWN BRANCH (commands in order)